jipegit/OSXAuditor/README.md

 It extracts:
  * the users' quarantined files
- * the users' Safari history, downloads, topsites, HTML5 databases and localstore
+ * the users' Safari history, downloads, topsites, LastSession, HTML5 databases and localstore
  * the users' Firefox cookies, downloads, formhistory, permissions, places and signons
  * the users' Chrome history and archives history, cookies, login data, top sites, web data, HTML5 databases and local storage
  * the users' social and email accounts